 Despite Portman’s claims that the printed parts were for display purposes, the evidence secured led to a conviction, resulting in a six-year, nine-month sentence.
 The investigation has since been documented in an academic paper and a BBC forensic documentary, serving as a blueprint for future cases involving 3D-printed weapons.

-This case underscores the importance of interdisciplinary collaboration in tackling emerging threats and sets a precedent for law enforcement agencies worldwide.
+This case underscores the importance of interdisciplinary collaboration in tackling emerging threats.

 Speakers